eik-lib/core/doc/rest-api.md

 ## Import Maps

-An [import map](https://github.com/WICG/import-maps) hold a mapping or a set of mappings between ECMA Script Module (ESM) bare imports and an alias of a package.
+An [import map](https://github.com/WICG/import-maps) holds a mapping or a set of mappings between ECMA Script Module (ESM) bare imports and an absolute URL.
-Import maps are versioned and is immutable.
+Import maps are versioned and are immutable.

 ### Endpoint Summary Table